welcome

 Mom and dad wearing posing with their newborn baby boy his photo shoot.

-During the Newborn Session
+During the Newborn Photoshoot

-Wrangle the toddlers
+Wrangle the Toddlers

-If big brother or sister is going to be joining us in the studio for the session, it’s important to try and keep them as entertained as possible so that they don’t interrupt the newborn session.
 Newborn photography sessions can take up to 2 hours, depending on the baby’s temperament.
 So, siblings may have a hard time sitting still for that long.
 I do have toys at the studio, as well as a television with streaming programs, but sometimes bringing a small, new toy might help to occupy the child and feel extra special.

 If you have a very active toddler, it may even be a good idea for another family member to take the sibling out for a play date to a local park while we photograph the newborn.